EXCLUSIVE-Amazon in talks to buy $2 bln stake in Indian telco Bharti Airtel-sources

 By Aditya Kalra and Sumeet Chatterjee

-NEW DELHI/HONG KONG, June 4 (Reuters) - Amazon.com AMZN.O is in early-stage talks to buy a stake worth at least $2 billion in Indian mobile operator Bharti Airtel BRTI.NS, three sources with knowledge of the matter told Reuters, underscoring the growing attraction of India's digital economy for U.S. tech giants.
+NEW DELHI/HONG KONG, June 4 (Reuters) - Amazon.com AMZN.O is in early-stage talks to buy a stake worth at least $2 billion in Indian mobile operator Bharti Airtel BRTI.NS, three people with knowledge of the discussions told Reuters, in a move that could turbocharge India's digital economy.

-The planned investment, if completed, would mean Amazon acquiring a roughly 5% stake based on the current market value of Bharti, which is India's third-largest telecoms company with more than 300 million subscribers.
+The planned investment, if completed, would mean Amazon acquiring a roughly 5% stake based on the current market value of Bharti and would give India's third-largest telecoms company a boost as it seeks to compete against the number one player Reliance Jio.

-The discussions between Amazon and Bharti come at a time when global players are placing major bets on the digital arm of Reliance Industries RELI.NS, which owns Bharti's telecom rival Jio.
+"Jio has transformed itself from a pure mobile operator to a digital technology-led consumer facing platform, and Airtel can do the same," said one of the people.

-Reliance's digital unit has raised $10 billion in recent weeks from Facebook FB.O, KKR KKR.N and others.
+"Airtel is looking to play a catch-up game here, and for Amazon it makes all the strategic directional sense for the India business."

 An Amazon spokeswoman said the company does "not offer comments on speculation of what we may or may not do in future."